Is it required to refresh LDAP users groups in PAM ?

 Issue/Introduction

-If a PAM user has policies configured and belongs to an LDAP group - then he is removed from this LDAP group, will he still succeed to use the target devices based on the unchanged policies?
+If a PAM user has policies configured and belongs to an LDAP group, but later is removed from this LDAP group on the LDAP/AD server side, will he still succeed to use the target devices based on the unchanged user group policies?

 Resolution

-Once you refresh the LDAP group in PAM:
+Once you refresh an LDAP group in PAM:

-If the user remains in the same LDAP-Group but changed its OU only the policies remain intact.
+If the user remains in the same LDAP group but changed its OU only, the group policies remain intact for the user.

 Note:

-In addition to the explicit manual refresh of the LDAP group using the PAM UI, the LDAP group also auto refreshes based on the setting in the Configuration / 3rd Party / LDAP / Update Interval (minutes) field.
+In addition to the explicit manual refresh of the LDAP group using the PAM UI, the LDAP group also auto-refreshes based on the sync schedule you configured for this LDAP domain under Configuration > 3rd Party > LDAP.

 Additional Information